Random optimization problems at fixed temperatures

-The first part, \eqref{eq:Zhatv2 Err2_1}, is treated in the exact the same way as the term~\eqref{eq:Zhatv2 Err1} as it features a product of centered and, for a fixed edge $e$, uncorrelated random variables.
+The first part, \eqref{eq:Zhatv2 Err2_1}, is treated in exactly the same way as the term~\eqref{eq:Zhatv2 Err1} as it features a product of centered and, for a fixed edge $e$, uncorrelated random variables.
 The second part, \eqref{eq:Zhatv2 Err2_2}, is slightly more subtle.
 The analysis is still similar; however, since edge $e$ does not play a role inside the sum, we can rewrite it as a sum over clusters $\wh{\gC}$ that do not contain edge $e$.
 This results in an extra factor of $(E-|\wh{\gC}|)$.
 However, since $p^2=\Theta(E^{-1})$, the extra factor of $p^2$ in front of \eqref{eq:Zhatv2 Err2_2} cancels out that contribution.
 Indeed, in case when the cluster is a partial matching

 where in the second to last inequality we used Assumption~\ref{as:prod of edges}~for cluster $\wh{\gC}\cup e$, which is of the size $k+1$.
-The case when $\wh{\gC}\notin \wt{\cM}$ is treated in the similar fashion as before, relying on the Assumption~\ref{as:non matching}~and the fact that there is less choices to pick such a cluster.
+The case when $\wh{\gC}\notin \wt{\cM}$ is treated in a similar fashion to before, relying on the Assumption~\ref{as:non matching}~and the fact that there are fewer choices to pick such a cluster.
 Thus, we conclude that $\norm{\eqref{eq:Zhatv2 Err2}}_2=o(1).$

 Finally, we show the last term~\eqref{eq:Zhatv2 Err3} is small in $L_1$ via a direct computation

 By the same argument as before

 Recall that $p=m/E=O(E^{-1/2})$.
 Combining that with the bound about, we get that $\norm{\eqref{eq:Zhatv2 Err3}}_1=O(E^{-1/2})$.
 This completes the proof. \end{proof}